NixOS/nix.dev/source/tutorials/nixos/binary-cache-setup.md

 ## Generate a signing key pair

-A pair of private and public keys is required to ensure that the store objects in the cache are authentic.
+You need a pair of private and public keys to ensure that the store objects in the cache are authentic.

 <!-- TODO: link to the remote builds tutorial for the case where store objects are signed after building them -->